NOTE! This site uses cookies and similar technologies.

 Through detailed archival research, the curators of the Civic Museums of Udine have reconstructed the provenance of the funeral carriage which has belonged to the Municipality of Udine since 1931 and is preserved in the storage of the Ethnographic Museum of Friuli.
 Most likely it is the same carriage that, on 2 July 1914, transported the body of Archduke Franz Ferdinand of Habsburg during the historic homage that the city of Trieste paid to the heir to the Austro-Hungarian throne in the turmoil that paved the way to the outbreak of the First World War after the Archduke's assassination in Sarajevo.
 The management of the Civic Museums of Udine hopes that the carriage can soon be restored with the contribution of some patrons.

-Exhibition in Casa della Confraternita (Free Admission) March-April 2025
+Exhibition in Casa della Confraternita (Free Admission) July 2025

 Room 2 - Count Augusto de Brandis